 The address given must be where the child and parents live permanently.
 It must not be the child minder's, grandparent's or other relative's address.
 If parents share custody of a child, then the school may request to see the court order, child tax credit letter, child benefit letter, medical card or other evidence to establish where the child is resident for the majority of the time during the weekdays.
 If there is joint custody for the child, then the address of the parents receiving the child benefit is used.
 Parents may be required to provide proof of permanent address.
+Parents will be required to provide current copy of council tax as proof of residence at the permanent address.
+We may seek other means of evidence as proof of residence at the permanent address if required.

-For full details of our oversubscription criteria and the notes referred to, please see our website www.edengirlswalthamforest.com.
+For full details of our oversubscription criteria, please see our website: www.edengirlswalthamforest.com/about-us/admission-to-school/